wpswings/membership-for-woocommerce/README.txt

-=== Membership For WooCommerce - WordPress Membership Plugin, Restrict Content, Build Online Communities, Paywall & Content Dripping ===
+=== Membership For WooCommerce ===
 Contributors: wpswings
 Donate link:  https://wpswings.com/
 Tags: membership, user registration, content restriction, member, community Requires at least: 6.7.0
-Tested up to: 6.9
+Tested up to: 7.0
 WC requires at least: 6.5.0
-WC tested up to: 10.4.3
+WC tested up to: 10.7.0
-Stable tag: 3.0.6
+Stable tag: 3.1.0
 Requires PHP: 7.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The membership plugin wordpress lets you easily restrict content, build online communities, customize user roles, & quickly manage access permissions.
+The membership plugin lets you easily restrict content, build online communities, customize user roles, & quickly manage access permissions.

 == Description ==

-Introducing the Membership for WooCommerce plugin, Effortlessly manage multiple subscriptions and create unlimited membership levels on your membership site.
+Introducing the Membership for WooCommerce plugin, effortlessly manage multiple subscriptions and create unlimited membership levels on your membership site.
 Restrict content, use coupon codes, and monetize your membership site while enjoying the benefits of recurring revenue

-The [**WordPress membership plugin**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=membership-org-page&utm_campaign=membership-pro) is perfect for creating an exclusive, members-only section in your eCommerce store, helping you generate recurring revenue through membership plans.
+The [**Membership Plugin**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=membership-org-page&utm_campaign=membership-pro) is perfect for creating an exclusive, members-only section in your eCommerce store, helping you generate recurring revenue through membership plans.

 This plugin is especially beneficial for niches like educational platforms, fitness and wellness businesses, and digital content providers, where exclusivity and special access are key to engaging customers.